marcuj/create-art-store/APIDOC.md

 `400` error: "Buyer can't be seller."
 - Occurs when buyer username is seller username

-`400` error: "Listing ID does not exist"
+`400` error: "Given parameter(s) does not exist"
-- Occurs when listing ID does not exist

-`400` error: "Invalid buyer username."
-- Occurs when buyer username does not exist
+- Occurs when listing ID does not exist or buyer username does not exist

 `400` error: "Item out of stock."
 - Occurs when item is out of stock